- What is Open Access?

 - The REF and Open Access

-The four main UK higher education funding bodies, including the Scottish Funding Council (SFC) and the Higher Education Funding Council for England (HEFCE), have recently announced their policy for open access in the post-2014 Research Excellence Framework (REF).
+The four main UK higher education funding bodies, including the Scottish Funding Council (SFC) and the now defunct Higher Education Funding Council for England (HEFCE) replaced by Research England, have recently announced their policy for open access in the post-2014 Research Excellence Framework (REF).

 The policy requires that, in order to be eligible for submission in the next REF, all journal articles and conference proceedings with an ISSN number that have been accepted for publication on or after 1 April 2016 must be publicly accessible through an institutional or subject repository within 3 months of acceptance for publication.